MehranZdi/Image_Denoising/README.md

 # Image denoising
 As you can figure out from the topic, this project tries to remove noises from images.

+## Table of Contents
+- DataGenerator class : It's a suitable way to deal with huge datasets.
+Check [this](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) out
+-

 For the sake of generating a new image, I used a model which is made by 2 parts:

 1- Encoder part